MarcCharmois/python3.6-eventHubTrigger-function/readme.md

  ## Deployment
  Deploy with PowerShell or with the Azure Functions extension of Visual Studio code
- You may have to create a setting for the receiverConnectionString in the Azure Portal and put the Event Hub Connection String value.
+ You will have to create a app setting for the receiverConnectionString in the Azure Portal and put the Event Hub Connection String value.

  !["Azure Portal function setting: Event Hub Connection String value"](https://raw.githubusercontent.com/MarcCharmois/python3.7-eventHubTrigger-function/master/doc/img/azure-eventhubTriggered-Function-Settings.png)